hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/07-regression.md

 list(model.parameters())
 ```

-We can't pass NumPy arrays directly into PyTorch—they have to be converted into PyTorch's own array type (which can reside on CPU or GPU), called `Tensor`.
+We can't pass NumPy arrays directly into PyTorch—they have to be converted into PyTorch's own array type (which can reside on CPU or GPU), [torch.Tensor](https://pytorch.org/docs/stable/tensors.html).

 PyTorch's functions are very sensitive to the exact data types of these tensors: the difference between integers and floating-point can make PyTorch run a different algorithm!
 For floating-point numbers, PyTorch prefers 32-bit.